 Environmental Projects

-To protect an existing irrigation ditch and maintain safety area standards defined by the Federal Aviation Administration, the Vehicle Service Road (VSR) is being relocated to the western edge of the Airport’s perimeter fence.
-A small bridge will cover the water culvert to preserve the ditch.
-The VSR will be completed this spring, and no operational impacts are expected.
+To protect an existing irrigation ditch and maintain safety area standards defined by the Federal Aviation Administration, the Vehicle Service Road (VSR) was relocated to the western edge of the Airport’s perimeter fence.
+A small bridge was installed to cover and preserve a water culvert.
+The VSR project was completed in late July and the road is back in service.

 Deicing Pad – Multiyear Project